 IBM® LinuxONE is a platform for the Linux® operating system built on a scalable, secure, and reliable architecture.
-Available in single frame, multi frame, and rack mount servers, LinuxONE is used in many different industries worldwide.
+Available in single frame, multi frame, and rack mount servers, IBM LinuxONE is used in many different industries worldwide.

 Leverage IBM LinuxONE to achieve your sustainability goals.